Insights

 For example, at one client deploying a successful AI PoC for complex information extraction, we are forecasting a 53-fold reduction in processing cost per record, using optimisation strategies including:

-• Switching to a cheaper fine-tuned model Using micro-batching
+• Switching to a cheaper fine-tuned model

 • Optimising retrieval